mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 ### Builtin Variables

-Variables provided by Go are listed as being in a package named "builtin" for documentation purposes, but no such package actually exists.
-There is only one named `nil`.
+There is only one provided variable, named `nil`.
 This is the zero value for a
 pointer, channel, func, interface, map, or slice.
 For example,